Dipon-Ctg/SoC-Design-and-Planning/README.md

 A thorough design path in integrated circuit (IC) development, Register Transfer Language (RTL) to Graphic Data System II (GDSII) converts a high-level hardware description into a physical layout suitable for foundry manufacturing.
 Starting with the RTL design, when the circuit's functionality is programmed into the hardware description languages using Verilog or VHDL, the RTL to GDSII process consists of many phases.
 The next step in the process is called synthesis, which turns this RTL code into a gate-level netlist.
 The physical design process begins with netlist creation and proceeds to floorplanning, placement, clock-tree synthesis (CTS), and routing.
 Signoff checks, such as Design Rule Checking (DRC), Layout Versus Schematic (LVS) checks, and Static Timing Analysis (STA), are performed following placement and routing.

 ![image](https://github.com/Dipon-Ctg/SoC-Design-and-Planning/blob/main/reference/image/Ref/complete%20flow.png)

+### Introduction to IC Design, Components and Terminology
+The process of connecting circuit elements to carry out a specified intended function is known as integrated circuit (IC) design.
+ICs are found on almost every electrical gadget you use.
+Since Gordon Moore noted in 1965 (Moore's Law (opens in a new tab)) that the number of transistors in an integrated circuit (IC) doubles every two years, a lot has happened.
+There are two main domains of IC design—digital and analog—and most real-world ICs are a mix of the two.
+IC Design Flow:
+There are many steps involved in the IC design flow are-
+  -	Architecture design
+  -	Logic design
+  -	Physical design
+  -	Physical verification
+  -	Final step- The Signoff